 Civil War buffs will enjoy the Joshua Chamberlain Museum in Brunswick, located in the house where this Civil War hero of Gettysburg lived before and after his time in the war.
 Nearby, on the Bowdoin College campus, is the Peary-MacMillan Arctic Museum, with a major collection of photographs, slides, and memorabilia detailing the groundbreaking Arctic explorations of Robert Peary and Robert MacMillan, Inuit artifacts, and changing exhibits detailing aspects of the Arctic.

 Finally, there is a rich variety of music available during the Midcoast summer.
 The Maine Music Theatre, one of the most celebrated professional summer stock theater companies in the United States, produces four musical comedies each summer on the Bowdoin College campus in Brunswick, always to sold-out crowds.
 Also held on the Bowdoin campus is the annual Bowdoin International Music Festival, featuring renowned artist instructors, performers, soloists, and gifted pre-professional classical musicians in concerts throughout the summer.
-On a less formal level, live Irish music is on hand twice a week at Byrnes Irish Pub in Bath, and for jazz lovers, our favorite Bath restaurant — Solo Bistro — features live jazz every Friday night, with a changing array of musicians from Maine, the Northeast, and New York.
+On a less formal level, live Irish music is on hand twice a week at Byrnes Irish Pub in Bath.